Holohan History, Family Crest & Coats of Arms

 The surname Holohan was first found in Thomond (Irish: Tuadh Mumhan), literally North Thomond, the pre-Norman Kingdom of Thomond, since divided between counties Limerick, Tipperary and Clare, where they held a family seat from ancient times.

-Important Dates for the Holohan family
+Early History of the Holohan family

 This web page shows only a small excerpt of our Holohan research.
 Another 92 words (7 lines of text) are included under the topic Early Holohan History in all our PDF Extended History products and printed products wherever possible.